emipa606/XNDTargetingModes/README.md

 GitHub releases: https://github.com/XeoNovaDan/TargetingModes/releases
 Source code: https://github.com/XeoNovaDan/TargetingModes

-Want to chat?
-I have a discord server here: https://discord.gg/gyM44bb

 # **Credits**

 **Shotgunfrenzy -** for his fantastic work with the preview image and the UI icons for each targeting mode!